Kyagara/fred/README.md

 - The mod icon is my friend's doggo :), no idea of what to actually use.
 - This mod was originally developed for a private modpack.
 - Some features have been moved to [CoopTweaks](https://github.com/Kyagara/CoopTweaks).
+- NeoForge version is not ready yet.

+## Features

 > Most features are toggleable.

-## Features

 ### Client